The Top 5 Questions I Get Asked As A Breakup Coach (And My Honest Answers)

 Let me tell you this straight: Breakups are supposed to be hard.

-You’ve spent months or years with a person, there was love and intimacy and suddenly that’s taken away from you.
-That hurts and there’s no way around it.
+You’ve spent months or years with a person, there was love and intimacy, and suddenly that’s taken away from you.
+That hurts, and there’s no way around it.

-I understand we live in a society that’s obsessed with everything going fast ("Lose 10 pounds in a week!", "Become a top speaker in a month") but that’s simply not how healing works.
-Emotional growth is a process and you’ll build this capacity one step at a time.
+I understand we live in a society that’s obsessed with everything going fast ("Lose 10 pounds in a week!", "Become a top speaker in a month"), but that’s simply not how healing works.
+Emotional growth is a process, and you’ll build this capacity one step at a time.

 Here’s the answer my clients don’t like to hear: The fastest and easiest way to get over a breakup is to face the pain and allow all the uncomfortable feelings.

-Working through your trauma is the most effective way to come back stronger — not finding any shortcuts to bypass it.
+Working through your trauma is the most effective way to come back stronger, not finding any shortcuts to bypass it.
 The more you resist and suppress your grief, the longer it’ll stay stuck in your body and shape your reality.

 Still don’t believe me?
 Next time you go grocery shopping, observe people’s faces.
 Find the faces filled with bitterness and anger — these are examples of people who didn’t properly work through their grief, sadness, or anger (possibly after a break-up and other disappointments).
-Do you want to look like them one day or do you want to shine again?
+Do you want to look like them one day, or do you want to shine again?

 2. How long will it take to get over my ex?

-I’m not surprised that I often get this question as it reflects another basic human need: safety.
+I’m not surprised that I often get this question, as it reflects another basic human need: safety.

 We crave a timeframe and predictability because our brains are extremely uncomfortable being in the unknown.

-Truth is, I can’t tell you how much time you’ll need to get over your ex, and neither can you.
+The truth is, I can’t tell you how much time you’ll need to get over your ex, and neither can you.

 Some studies suggest it takes about three months to feel better after a breakup, whilst for divorces, it’s estimated to be one and a half years.
-Although this can be a benchmark, it isn’t necessarily one and I won’t tell this to any client.
+Although this can be a benchmark, it isn’t necessarily one, and I won’t tell this to any client.

 What many people don’t understand is that the grief triggered by their breakup is only partially related to this ex.
 A big part of it is past grief you’ve never worked through — whether that be the loss of partners, family, friends, or pets.
-Thus, your individual past combined with your general capacity to hold uncomfortable emotions has a huge impact on the time it’ll take to get over your ex.
+Thus, your past combined with your general capacity to hold uncomfortable emotions has a huge impact on the time it’ll take to get over your ex.

-What if you saw breakups as a life-changing opportunity that’ll teach you how to be with discomfort not knowing when it ends?
+What if you saw breakups as a life-changing opportunity that’ll teach you how to be with discomfort, not knowing when it ends?
 Changing your mindset instead of craving a deadline will teach you rock-solid resistance for the rest of your life.

 3. What if my ex already has a new partner?